 Fullerton is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Fullerton has plenty of amenities and opportunities for them, while residents of Fullerton enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Fullerton.

-The per capita income in Fullerton in 2010 was $30,428, which is upper middle income relative to California and the nation.
-This equates to an annual income of $121,712 for a family of four.
+The per capita income in Fullerton in 2010 was $30,911, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,644 for a family of four.
 However, Fullerton contains both very wealthy and poor people as well.

 Fullerton is an extremely ethnically-diverse city.
 The people who call Fullerton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Fullerton, accounting for 35.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Fullerton, accounting for 35.66% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fullerton residents report their race to be White, followed by Asian.
-Important ancestries of people in Fullerton include English, Irish, Italian, and French .
+Important ancestries of people in Fullerton include Irish, English, Italian, and Scottish.

 The most common language spoken in Fullerton is English.
 Other important languages spoken here include Spanish and Korean.